danielhouri/WhatsApp-Web/README.md

 # WhatsAppWeb (React)

 This project use react and bootstrap.
-The following is a list of the modules the project uses:
-- react-bootstrap
-- react-router-dom
+The client is connected to the WebAPI where the data is stored.</br> The WebApi address is: https://localhost:7156/.</br>
+**If you want to change it, goto the req.js file and change the port variable.**

 ## Code Structure